data-compliance/data-compliance.github.io/content/_index.md

 We provide open-source tools and datasets to help the AI community:

 - Check URL compliance and filter training data to respect robots.txt restrictions
-- Compliant indexing of popular datasets (FineWeb, FineWeb2, FineWeb-Edu)
+- Convenient document-wise compliance status of popular datasets (FineWeb, FineWeb2, FineWeb-Edu)
 - 487K+ English and 333K+ multilingual domains that restrict AI crawlers

 </div>